Online Teaching Course

 - plan group work and active learning activities suitable for an online classroom;

-- create accessible materials for online courses;
+- create and select accessible materials for online courses;

 - assemble an online course syllabus